Individual or Group Presentation

 Identify Instructional Needs

-For online presentation assessments, there are many options students can use to create a presentation and submit it to Canvas.
-NOTE: Assess only the key course outcomes.
-Unless digital recording and virtual public speaking skills are part of the learning outcomes, keep the grading and feedback focused on the content rather than the delivery.
+NOTE: Unless digital recording and virtual public speaking skills are part of the learning outcomes, it is recommended to assess only the key course outcomes.
+Keeping the grading and feedback focused on the content rather than the delivery.

 Facilitate Group Communication